hiroyasuakada/CycleGAN-PyTorch/README.md

 If you want to resume training from a certain epoch, (for example, epoch 25)

         python train.py house2zebra --load_epoch 25

+The image is supposed to be a square then this will be resized to 256 × 256.
 For more information about training setting, please run `python train.py --help`.